 Plus, as Procore is cloud-based, Jenessa's team can access other projects and work from home without having to worry about connecting to a virtual private network.
 "That's a big benefit for us."

 Turner-Portland's beta teams are implementing Procore at the start of each new project.
 As Jenessa's team members work out the kinks of rolling out the software for the first time, they pass on the lessons learned to other teams to help lessen the learning curve.

 However, according to Joe Newman, project manager with Turner-Portland's Special Projects Division, the learning curve is small.
 His team began using Procore a couple of months after Jenessa's team deployed the software.
 "We had no time to learn the system—we basically had to get in and start using it—so we were pretty happy with how intuitive and user-friendly it is," he says.
 "Procore also really nailed it with customer service.
 They've helped us customize summary pages and really tailor things to how we want them."

 Because Turner does not have to pay by the user, the entire project team can use the software, including architects, engineers, and subcontractors.
 "We have 50 users on our project," says Joe.
 "Our architects say this is the best software they've used."

-Before Procore, the company's interns and new hires spent many hours performing redundant data entry because the systems they worked in did not integrate very well with each other.
-Data had to be moved from one platform to another; RFIs had to be extracted or uploaded; written comments had to be keyed into digital documents.
+Before Procore, the company's interns and new hires spent many hours performing redundant data entry because the systems did not integrate very well with each other.
+Data had to be moved from one platform to another; RFIs had to be extracted or uploaded, and written comments had to be keyed into digital documents.

-Jessica Hartwell is one such intern who has to transfer and update data.
+Jessica Hartwell is one such intern who had to transfer and update data.
 Since her team transitioned to Procore, she says the software's all-in-one functionality just makes more sense.

-"Overall, it's nice to have everything together—to have all the info in one place—so you can add to it and control who sees it," says Jessica.
+"Overall, it is nice to have everything together—to have all the info in one place—so you can add to it and control who sees it," says Jessica.
 "And it makes me more efficient with my time."